Old fashioned Ginger Cookies

 Old fashioned Ginger Cookies, are the perfect cookies to bake to go around the neighborhood during the holiday season.
 The spices in the cookies fill the whole house with a wonderful aroma.

-I was very skeptical about making a spice loaded cookie as I was not sure how my boys will like it.
-Turns out that this ginger cookie is one of the favorite in house not only during the holidays but anytime of the year.
-As soon as I begin making plans for holiday baking, the first request that I get from boys are for this ginger cookies.
+I was very skeptical about making a spice-loaded cookie as I was not sure how my boys would like it.
+Turns out that this ginger cookie is one of the favorites in houses not only during the holidays but any time of the year.

 Preparation time - 15 mins